 English Language, English Literature, Maths, Religious Studies, Combined/ Separate Sciences.

-Pupils are encouraged to consider fulfilling all or part of the EBacc by opting for either History and/or Geography and Spanish or French.
-This will be discussed at the Guidance Interviews.
+Pupils are encouraged to consider fulfilling the EBacc by opting for either History and/or Geography and Spanish or French.
+This will be discussed during the Guidance Interviews.

 Whilst pupils passing the combination of subjects will be deemed to have gained the EBacc, they will not receive an additional certificate on results day to signify this.